liferay/liferay-docs/discover/portal/articles/130-managing-users/06-password-policies.markdown

 Password policies can enhance the security of @product@.
 You can use the default policy that ships with Liferay (modified or as is), or you can create your own policies.
-Policies can be assigned to users or organizations, or can be set as the default password used throughout the @product@ instance.
+Policies can be assigned to users or organizations, or can be set as the default policy used throughout the @product@ instance.

 ## Adding and Configuring Password Policies [](id=adding-and-configuring-password-policies)